TACSC Board of Directors 2016

 Dr. Wynn Washle – President, Board of Directors

-Dr. Wynn Washle, Ph.D., was appointed to the TACSC Board of Directors in January 2010.
+Dr. Wynn Washle, Ph.D., was appointed to the TACSC Board of Directors in January 2010 and has served as Board President since May 2014.
 Dr. Washle is a Broker Associate/Partner at The Group Real Estate in Fort Collins, Colorado.
-He is currently serving his second term on the Board of Directors at The Group Real Estate and has served on the Boards of Directors for various non-profit agencies.
-Dr. Washle is actively involved with Foothills Rotary and is the 2010-2011 Campaign Co-Chair for the United Way of Larimer County.
+He has served three terms on the Board of Directors at The Group Real Estate and has served on the Boards of Directors for various non-profit agencies.
+Dr. Washle is actively involved with Foothills Rotary and was the 2010-2011 Campaign Co-Chair for the United Way of Larimer County.
 Dr. Washle’s involvement in Catholic youth leadership traces back to 1975 when he was a student delegate at the Catholic Association of Student Council’s (“CASC”) Summer Conference.
 He subsequently was a member of the CASC Senate and served on the Summer Conference staff for the eight years.
-His daughter was a TACSC delegate and just completed her 5th year on the Summer Conference staff.
-Raised in Southern California, Dr. Washle is currently a resident of Fort Collins where he lives with his wife and two daughters.
+His daughter, Laura Jo, was a TACSC delegate and has volunteered on the Summer Conference staff since 2006.
+Raised in Southern California, Dr. Washle has been a resident of Fort Collins since 1989 where he lives with his wife and two daughters.

 Jim Hannon – Vice President, Board of Directors